 As a general rule of thumb, consultants should interact with prospective clients without being too pushy or intrusive.
 One of the greatest parts of having a consultant website is having the ability to easily nurture both new and old relationships with clients.
 That being said, bombarding clients with salesy pitches can lead to a loss of interest quickly.
 I suggest that you send clients high-value content at regular intervals to convince them you have what it takes to help them, without going overboard.

-Consultants should always use e-mails, online newsletters, blog posts, webinars, and other simple web-related tools to easily stay in touch with clients.
+Consultants should always use emails, online newsletters, blog posts, webinars, and other simple web-related tools to easily stay in touch with clients.
 You may want to offer a free valuable video, audio, or article series on an interesting topic to draw in potential clients.
-Using sales and marketing automation software like Infusionsoft, you can then have visitors enter their email address to sign up for updates and follow up with them over the next few days or weeks.
-Continually notifying clients when you are offering a new service or post is how you develop strong client relationships.
+Add a link to your email newsletter service to have visitors enter their email address to sign up for updates.
+Notifying clients when you are offering a new service or post is how you develop strong client relationships.

 6. Legitimize your business